 We hereafter use these construct names to refer to the correspondingly functionalized emulsions.
 We studied homogeneous emulsions (adhesive P10 emulsions or non-adhesive P0 ones), but also mixed emulsions such as P0/P10, P6/P10, P0/P14 and P6/P14, with a 1:1 volume ratio, in order to probe various adhesion hierarchies.
 With these mixtures we vary two parameters independently of each other.
 The average binding energy in the emulsion depends on the sum of the binding energies associated with each droplet type.
 In that sense, the P0/P10 mix exhibits a lower average binding energy than the P0/P14 or P6/P10 mixes.
-Alternatively, one can take into account the difference between the binding strength of the two involved droplet types, e.g.\ the adhesion differential is more important for P0/P14 and P0/P10 mixtures as compared to the P6/P10 one.
+Alternatively, one can take into account the difference between the binding strength of the two droplet types, e.g.\ the adhesion differential is larger for P0/P14 and P0/P10 mixtures as compared to the P6/P10 one.